Sister Princess: Brother

+He later chooses Karen as his soulmate and "The Promised and only Dream Girl".

 Twelve sisters

 Each sister has a unique method of addressing her older brother.
 Each method is derived from either onii-san or ani, both of which mean "older brother".
 However, most of the methods are rarely or never used in Japanese culture, except for Karen's onii-chan and Rinrin's aniki.
 There is never any sibling rivalry among the sisters: although they certainly each vie for his time and attention, they never see themselves as competitors; their unconditional love for him only strengthens their bonds with one another.
 The sisters not only regularly hang out with one another (often to exchange tales of how wonderful a brother he is), but they also arrange to "share" him when he inadvertently neglects to or cannot regularly visit any of them.